TWUOnline/ldrs591/_posts/2017-11-24-scholarly-article-review-3.md

 <h3>Scholarly Article Review</h3>
 In this assignment, you will write a critique of a journal article using the guideline provided below.

 This assignment should be written in APA formatting style.
-Please use your APA manual for details about structure and content, clear and concise writing, the mechanics of style, and crediting sources.
+Please use your APA manual for details about structure and content, clear and concise writing, crediting sources, and references.

-This assignment may be a maximum of 3-4 pages in length.
+This assignment may be a maximum of 5-6 pages in length (including the title page and reference page).
 Note that this is rather brief, requiring you to synthesize a lot of information in a concise way, which can be challenging at first.
 Writing drafts of each section and then editing these to consolidate information is recommended.
 <h5><strong>STEP 1</strong></h5>
 Select a published, peer-reviewed journal article of your choice from your literature search.
 <h5><strong>STEP 2</strong></h5>